Mohamed Rashed Daoud Al-Owhali: Arrest and imprisonment

 Kenyan doctors attending to al-Owhali were suspicious of his role in the event, and noted that his injuries showed he had his back to the explosion and suggested he may have been running from the scene.

-He was arrested August 12, 1998 and confessed to his role in the bombing.
-He cooperated with the FBI willingly, and gave them the telephone number he had called before and following the bombing: 967-1-200578.
+He was arrested August 12, 1998, and confessed to his role in the bombing.
+He cooperated with the FBI willingly, and gave them the telephone number he had called before and following the bombing: 967–1–200578.
 It was a phone number to a house in Yemen belonging to Ahmad Mohammad Ali al-Hada, the father-in-law of Khalid al-Mihdhar, one of five hijackers of American Airlines Flight 77, which was flown into the Pentagon as part of the September 11 attacks.
 The house turned out to be the key communications hub for al-Qaeda.
 Through this number the CIA learned about the upcoming Kuala Lumpur al-Qaeda Summit where the plans for 9/11 and USS Cole bombing were finalized.

 In a successful bid to escape the death penalty, Al-Owhali's lawyers used a video clip from Madeleine Albright and courtroom testimony from Ramsey Clark and Dennis Halliday, attesting to the negative impact of sanctions against Iraq in the 1990s, which encouraged al-Owhali to become a participant in terrorism against the United States.

 Al-Owhali was convicted of murder and was sentenced to life imprisonment without the possibility of parole.
 Federal prosecutors had been seeking a death sentence, but he was spared execution after jurors failed to unanimously agree on a death sentence.
-Al-Owhali is currently serving his life sentence at ADX Florence in Colorado, USA.
-His inmate register number is 42371-054.
+Al-Owhali is currently serving his life sentence at USP Florence High in Colorado, USA.
+His inmate register number is 42371–054.